What opportunities will this course give me?

-The travel industry is a growing one, and the number of job opportunities is varied and plentiful.
-Career opportunities are available in areas such as travel agencies, holiday representatives, customer service in hotels and hospitality, or working on the rail network or at airports.
-Those students who are successful to merit or distinction standard on Level 2 and have gained one of either English or Maths GCSE with at least 90% attendance throughout the year, can progress on to Level 3 Travel and Tourism.
-Students who have successfully completed this programme have gone on to work at visitor attractions, travel agents and in hospitality.
+Those students who are successful to merit or distinction standard on Level 2 and have gained one of either English or maths GCSE Grade 4, with at least 90% attendance throughout the year, can progress on to Level 3 Travel and Tourism.

 All students without an A*-C / 9-4 grade in English or Maths will be required, as a condition of the programme, to undertake either a GCSE or Functional Skills programme.

 Why is this course for me?